Ernyoke/certified-aws-solutions-architect-professional/09-caching/cloudfront.md

 ![TTL and Invalidations](images/CloudFrontTTL.png)
 - And edge location views an object as not expired when it is within its TTL period
-- More frequent cache hits = lower origin load
+- More frequent cache hits = lower origin loads
 - Default validity period of an object (TTL) is 24 hours.
 This is defined in the behavior
-- Minimum TTL, maximum TTL: set lower or upper values which an individual object can have
+- Minimum TTL, maximum TTL: set lower or upper values which an individual object's TTL can have
 - Object specific TTL values can be set by the origins using different headers:
     - Cache-Control `max-age` (seconds): TTL value in seconds for an object
     - Cache-Control `s-maxage` (seconds): same as `max-age`